A PET-CT scan combines a CT scan and a PET scan. It gives detailed information about your cancer.

 These scanners tend to be available only in the major cancer hospitals.
 So you might have to travel to another hospital to have one.

 PET-CT scans are for many types of cancer.
-They are generally thought to be more accurate in diagnosing cancer than PET scans alone.
+They are generally thought to be more accurate in diagnosing cancer than PET or CT scans alone.
 PET-CT scans can help to:

 - diagnose cancer

-- stage a cancer, so doctors know how big it is and whether it has spread
+- find out how big a cancer is and whether it has spread (stage a cancer)

 - decide whether you can have surgery to remove your cancer

 - decide which is the best treatment for your cancer